FraPria/FraPria/README.md

 📊 I love inter-disciplinary fields where I can craft innovative solutions that bridge the gap between theory and real-world applications.

-🌍  I'm based in Torino, Italy
+* 🌍  I'm based in Torino, Italy
+* 🖥️  See my portfolio at [https://frapria.github.io/](http://frapria.github.io/ )

 ### Skills